 Al-Qalam – Contemporary Financial and Legal Sharī‘ah Advice

+We regularly update the edict (fatwa) section of this website.
 For more information about what we do please visit the About section.

 Latest Updates